Sport target shooters and clubs

 Provisional handgun licence holders must:

-- complete the within three months of the issue of the provisional licence
+- complete the handgun safety course within three months of the issue of the provisional licence and;

 Provisional general handgun licences cannot be renewed.
 If a provisional handgun licence is cancelled the licence holder may not reapply for a provisional licence.